-Amazon was the first brand to bring the smart speaker into our homes and even though both Google and Apple are quickly playing catch up, the tech giant still sells more smart home gadgets than its competitors.
+Even though there are so many smart speakers available to buy nowadays, Amazon was the first brand to bring them into our living rooms.
+And despite the fact both Apple and Google are quickly playing catch up, the tech giant still sells more smart home gadgets than its competitors.
+At least for now.

-Most recently it's been acquiring a number of smart home start-ups, including Ring, the maker of the most popular video doorbell.
+Amazon has recently been acquiring a number of smart home start-ups, particularly Ring, the popular video doorbell.
 It doesn't take an expert to figure out that if you want to back the winner of the war for the smart home, Amazon is the most solid bet.

-In the early days, Amazon launched the Echo and the Dot and that was it.
-But fast-forward to the present day and there are so many Amazon Echo smart speakers to choose from, it's hard to know which one to pick.
+Amazon first launched the Echo and the Dot, but fast-forward to the present day and there are so many Amazon Echo smart speakers to choose from, it's hard to know which one to pick.

-As you might expect, the Amazon Echo Plus is the high-end choice among its tower speakers.
-You should consider buying one if great sound quality is a priority for you, but don't want or need the display on offer with the more recently released Echo Show or Echo Spot.
+As you might expect, the Amazon Echo Plus is the high-end choice and you should consider buying one if great sound quality is a priority for you, but you don't want or need the display on offer with the more recently released Echo Show or Echo Spot.

-For those considering an upgrade, the Amazon Echo Plus is much louder and bassier than the regular Echo, which is particularly useful if playing music from your smart speaker is just as important to you as barking commands at Alexa.
+The sound quality of the Amazon Echo Plus is better than its predecessors for a number of reasons, mainly that it’s louder and bassier than the regular Echo, which is particularly useful if playing music from your smart speaker is just as important to you as shouting commands at Alexa.

-Does it sound as good as the Sonos One?
-No. But like Amazon’s other Echo gadgets, its price is competitive, which makes it a solid contender in the sound stakes.
-It costs $149.99 (£139.99) with a Philips Hue bulb included to kick-start your smart home future.
+But like Amazon’s other Echo gadgets, its price is competitive, which makes it a solid contender in the sound stakes.
+Right now it costs $149.99 (£139.99) with a Philips Hue bulb included to kick-start your smart home future.

 The Amazon Echo Plus looks almost identical to the original Echo, released in 2015.
 It's a big industrial metal cylinder.
 But a small footprint lets it fit almost anywhere in your kitchen or living room.